akhileshmishrabiz/Devops-zero-to-hero/kubernetes/k8s-projects/3-tier-app-eks/README.md

-Certainly!
-Based on the detailed guide from Living DevOps on deploying a production-ready 3-tier application on AWS EKS, here's a comprehensive `README.md` for your GitHub repository:

----

 # Production-Ready 3-Tier Application on AWS EKS

 This project demonstrates the deployment of a production-ready 3-tier application on Amazon Elastic Kubernetes Service (EKS).
 The architecture comprises: